jdtsmith/indent-bars/README.md

 (setopt indent-bars-ts-color '(inherit unspecified :blend 0.15))
 ```

-means to configure the color of out-of-scope bars as follows:
+means to configure the color of alternate style bars as follows:

 1. use the color from the parent variable `indent-bars-color` (since it is `unspecified` here)
 2. set `:blend` to 0.15